baccigalupi/CalOrders/README.md

 #### SPA (Single Page Application)

-CalOrders is a Single Page Application, having a single entry point.
-Each screen in the application is a distinct HTML fragment substituted by the JET routing framework, however, they are not full HTML pages.
+CalOrders is a Single Page Application with a single entry point.
+Each screen in the application is a distinct HTML fragment substituted by the JET routing framework; however, they are not full HTML pages.

 #### Views

 A [view](https://github.com/OncoreLLC/CalOrders/tree/master/CalOrdersJET/src/js/views) in CalOrders is a distinct SPA HTML fragment, which holds the front end static and dynamic content for the view.
 JET uses Knockout for data binding, which binds the view model to the view.
 In JET the view must match its supporting view model by name.
-So a view named "about.html" will have a corresponding view model named "about.js".
+Accordingly,  a view named "about.html" will have a corresponding view model named "about.js".
 Views are composed of HTML, CSS, and JavaScript tags and are editable in any editor.

 The following code snippet is taken from a CalOrders JET view showing Knockout data binding in action.